sanwebinfo/alexa-score/README.md

 # Alexa Cricket Score

-A Simple Static Site With Websocket for Getting Real-time Live Cricket Score Updates.
+A Simple Static Site With WebSocket for Getting Real-time Live Cricket Score Updates.

 > Get live Cricket Score Update by reloading the web page using Websocket and Alexa.